-3.1 Existing Environment 26 Flora and fauna values relevant to the MLP East Precinct are mapped in Figure 3-1 and have been summarised from the project documentation (See Section 2.2).
-Figure 3.1 only shows flora values - see comment below.
-26 The operational areas of the MLP East Precinct mostly comprise built infrastructure including the rail line, hardstand pavement (e.g. roads, car parks, loading and storage areas), warehousing, stormwater detention and water quality treatment structures and devices as described in Section 2 and shown in Figure 1-1.
+1 3.1 Existing Fr wironmont 5.1 Existing Environment Elera and fixing values relevant to the MLP East President are managed in Figure 2.1 and have been 26 Flora and fauna values relevant to the MLP East Precinct are mapped in Figure 3-1 and have been summarised from the project documentation (See Section 2.2).
+Figure 2.1 only shows flore values - see commont holew. • Figure 3.1 only shows nora values - see comment below.
+The operational areas of navement (e.g. roads, ca The operational areas of the MLP East Precinct mostly comprise built infrastructure including the rail line, hardstand movement (e.g. made, or parks, loading and storage areas) warehousing stormwater detection and water quality.
+26 treatment structures and devices as described in Section 2 and shown in Figure 1-1.
 The entire MLP East Precinct, including the Rail Link, will be fenced.
-27 The bootland lies adjacent to the eastern and southern boundaries of the operational facility and and along a 380 m length of the Rail Link (Figure 1-1).
-Five different Plant Community Types (PCTs), each associated with a threatened ecological community (TEC), are present in the bootland (refer to Table 3-1).
-The riparian woodland vegetation of Include reference to a revised Figure 3-1 showing the Bootland (and Georges River Riparian Corridor) area.
-28 Corridor) area.
-An offset site - Wattle Grove offset area - would be established under the biobanking scheme in the bootland that would protect and enhance its ecological values.
-It would be managed in accordance with the Moorebank Precinct Biodiversity Management Implementation Plan. • Amend text here (and elsewhere in 3.1.4) from future to past tense (as the MIT BioBanking agreement has been finalised).
+Bootland The bootland lies adjacent to the eastern and southern boundaries of the operational facility and and along a 380 m length of the Rail Link ( 27 Figure 1-1).
+Five different Plant Community Types (PCTs), each associated with a threatened ecological - Include reference to a revised Eigure 2.1 showing the Postland (and Coorges Diver Direction Include reference to a revised Figure 3-1 showing the Bootland (and Georges River Riparian Corridor) area An offset site - Wattle Grove offset area - would be established under the hiphanking scheme in the bootland 28 that would protect and enhance its ecological values.
+It would be managed in accordance with the Moorebank Precinct Biodiversity Management Implementation Plan.
+20 • Amend text here (and elsewhere in 3.1.4) from future to past tense (as the MIT BioBanking agreement has been finalised).
 29 A diversity of microbat species has been recorded in Georges River riparian vegetation, including the threatened species listed in Table 3-1.
-Replace 'Table 3-1' with 'Table 3-4' 30 Figure 3-1: Flora and fauna values adjacent to the MLP East Precinct Recommend MLP East Precinct construction area be included.
-Only flora values are shown - amend figure to include fauna values (or amend heading and include an additional figure showing fauna values).
-37 Flora and fauna monitoring requirements relevant to the OFFMP are summarised in Table 4-1.
-Replace 'Flora and fauna monitoring on' with 'Flora, fauna, water quality and other monitoring of'.
-Include sentence 'Aquatic habitat and water quality monitoring locations are shown in figure 4-1.'
-38 Table 4-1 Monitoring Requirements Manufacture Value Ansac Creek location Surface water quality Sedment monitoring Aquatic Macroinverlebrate Fish assemblage Surface water quality Macroinvertebrate Macroinvertebrate Macroinvertebrate See Errorf Reference source not found, 100m above and 100m below site) 42 Figure 4-1: Aquatic Habitat monitoring on Georges river not show.
-Water monitoring on ANZAC Creek not shown Heading (with 2 nd sentence deleted) should be a note in the legend.
-Replace heading with 'Aquatic habitat and water quality monitoring locations.'
+20 Replace 'Table 3-1' with 'Table 3-4' Figure 3-1: Flora and fauna values adjacent to the MLP East Precinct 30 Recommend MLP East Precinct construction area be included.
+Only nora values are snown - amend figure to include fauna values (or amend heading and include an additional figure showing fauna values) Flora and fauna monitoring requirements relevant to the OFFMP are summarised in Table 4-1.
+27 Replace 'Flora and fauna monitoring on' with 'Flora, fauna, water quality and other 57 monitoring of'.
+Include sentence 'Aquatic habitat and water quality monitoring locations are shown in figure 4-1 ' 4-1.
+Table 5.1 Minuterer Decomposition Mondtarmg Focus ves/Location Surface water quality Inzac Creek locations (AQ 38 Aquatic Macroinvertebrate See Errort Reference Fish assemblage Gurce not round, () Macroinvertebrate leve Errorit Reference source Of the televership Figure 4-1: Aquatic Habitat monitoring on Georges river not show.
+Water monitoring on ANZAC Creek not shown • Heading (with 2 nd sentence deleted) should be a note in the legend.
+42 Replace heading with 'Aquatic habitat and water quality monitoring locations.'
 The MPE site boundary is incorrect.
 AQ12 will also be a water quality monitoring location.
-43 The reporting requirements that are applicable to this OFFMP are summarised in Table 4-3. • Replace 'Table 4-3' with 'Table 4-4'.
+43 The reporting regu irements that are applicable to this OFFMP are summarised in Table 4-3.
+Deplace (Table 4.2) with (Table 4.4) • Replace Table 4-3' with Table 4-4'.